apmlabs/ace-box/Readme.md

 Additional notes:
 - [API token scopes](#api-token-scopes).
 Check how to create a Dynatrace API token [here](https://docs.dynatrace.com/docs/dynatrace-api/basics/dynatrace-api-authentication#create-token)
 - [Oauth client scopes](#oauth-client-scopes).
 Check how to create an Dynatrace Oauth client [here](https://docs.dynatrace.com/docs/manage/identity-access-management/access-tokens-and-oauth-clients/oauth-clients)
-- It is recommended to set the sensitive variables as environment variables:
+- It is recommended to set the sensitive variables as environment variables.
+More information in the terraform documentation [here](https://developer.hashicorp.com/terraform/language/values/variables#environment-variables)

 ```yaml
 export TF_VAR_dt_api_token=dt0c01....
 ```

 4. Check out the `Readme.md` for your specific cloud provider configuration that needs to be set.
-Please consult our dedicated readmes for [AWS](terraform/aws/Readme.md), [Azure](terraform/azure/Readme.md) and [GCP](terraform/gcloud/Readme.md).
+Please consult our dedicated READMEs for [AWS](terraform/aws/Readme.md), [Azure](terraform/azure/Readme.md) and [GCP](terraform/gcloud/Readme.md).

-> Note: Check out [BYO VM](docs/byo-vm.md) documentation in case you are not using a cloud provider to deploy the ace-box.
+> Note: Check out [BYO VM](docs/byo-vm.md) documentation in case you are not using any cloud provider to deploy the ace-box.

-5. You can configure specific [use case](#use-cases) within the `terraform.tfvars`.
-You can also configure them later on once the ace-box is up and running
+5. You can configure a specific [use case](#use-cases) within the `terraform.tfvars`.
 6. Run `terraform init`
 7. Run `terraform apply`
-8. Grab a coffee, this process will take some time...

 ### Behind the scenes

 Spinning up an ACE-Box instance can be split into two main parts:

-1) Deploying a VM: This happens automatically when you use the included Terraform projects or you can bring your own VM.
+1) Deploying a VM: this happens automatically when you use the included Terraform projects or you can bring your own VM.
 2) After a VM is available, the provisioners install the ACE-Box framework.
-This process itself consists in a couple steps:
+This process itself consists in the following steps:
    1) Working directory copy: everything in [user-skel](/user-skel) is copied to the VM local filesystem
    2) Package manager update: [init.sh](/user-skel/init.sh) is run.
 This runs an `apt-get` update and installs `Python3.9`, `Ansible` and the `ace-cli`
    3) `ace prepare` command is run, which asks for ACE-Box specific configurations (e.g. protocol, custom domain, ...)